nickgerace/nickgerace.dev/_posts/2019-09-14-apple-arcade-best-deal-in-gaming.md

 Between those two launches, the App Store was released, and with more than a few games alongside it.
 One of those massively popular titles was [Pocket God](https://en.wikipedia.org/wiki/Pocket_God), released over 10 years ago.
 Full of little easter eggs and showcasing the impressive touch screen of the iPhone, this game was helped lead the charge of the mobile games industry.

-Then came the heavy hitters...
-Plants vs. Zombies, Temple Run, Flappy Bird, Tiny Tower, Fallout Shelter, and more.
+Then came the heavy hitters: Plants vs. Zombies, Temple Run, Flappy Bird, Tiny Tower, Fallout Shelter, and more.
 However, each release and blockbuster brought increasingly aggressive monetization practices with them.

-The reality: nearly every other app was free, so why would the everyday user make an exception for games?
+**The reality set in**: nearly every other app was free, so why would the everyday user make an exception for games?
 Introduce time-wasting as a service (TWaaS).

-Developers pour their passion, time and effort into crafting excellent games, but are ultimately held back by the before-mentioned reality.
+Developers pour their passion, time and effort into crafting excellent games, but are ultimately held back by the aforementioned reality of the mobile app market.

 Do they go the Square Enix route and create great remasters for $10 USD?
 Do they go the Epic Games route and create cross platform games with AAA style microtransactions?